-Regular preventative maintenance is one of the easiest ways to extend the lifetime of your vehicle and potentially save you money on repairs in the long run.
-Here are some maintenance tips that can apply to any vehicle.
+Regular preventative maintenance is one of the easiest ways to extend the life of your vehicle and potentially save you money on repairs in the long run.
+Here’s a vehicle maintenance checklist with tips that can apply to any car maintenance routine.

-First, read that owner’s manual.
 Naturally, the first thing most people want to do after they get a new car is drive it.
-Only a few people take the time to actually read and understand their owner’s manual first.
-But reading a vehicle’s manual is the only way to fully understand how a car or truck best functions.
+Only a few people take the time to actually read and understand their owner’s manual.
+But reading your vehicle’s manual is the only way to fully understand how a car or truck best functions.

-Perform your own maintenance check.
-Like a check-up at the doctor’s office, you’ll want to inspect your vehicle periodically to make sure everything’s in working order.
-Check the air pressure in your tires every month.
-Check your fluid levels.
-Inspect your timing and serpentine belts.
-If they look worn out, replace them.
+Like a check-up at the doctor’s office, you’ll want to perform car maintenance checks periodically to make sure everything’s in working order.
+Some things you’ll want to examine are the air pressure in your tires every month, your car fluid levels, timing belts, and serpentine belts.
+If belts look worn out, replace them.
 If these belts fail while you’re driving, it could cause damage to your vehicle’s engine.
 Refer to your owner’s manual for details.